digiltd/oh-rtd-test/REST-API.md

 The REST API of openHAB serves different purposes.
 It can be used to integrate openHAB with other system as it allows read access to items and item states as well as status updates or the sending of commands for items.
 Furthermore, it gives access to the sitemaps, so that it is the interface to be used by remote user interfaces (e.g. fat clients or fully Javascript based web clients).

+The REST interface is very fast, so it is good for real time interaction with openHAB, especially from 3rd party user interfaces such as iRule, openremote or Home Remote (iOS app with apple watch and voice interface).

 The REST API furthermore supports server-push, so you can subscribe yourself on change notification for certain resources.
 Find more about the server-push features in the "Server-Push" section below.

 The uris of the REST API support different media types.
 This means that you can define the format of the response with an additional HTTP header like